linked-db/linked-ql/README.md

 npm install @linked-db/linked-ql
 ```

-It provides clients for all supported SQL dialects — including **FlashQL**, the embeddable SQL engine for local and offline use.
+It provides clients for all supported SQL dialects — including **FlashQL**, the embeddable SQL engine for local and offline storage.

 ### Clients, Runtimes & Dialects